What’s happening in Syria?

 Mr Assad has been at war with opposition forces seeking his overthrow for 13 years, in a conflict which has claimed an estimated 500,000 lives.
 Some 6.8 million Syrians have fled the country over the course of the war, mostly resettling in Turkey.
 Nearly 1.3 million people have been granted protection in EU countries, as of last year.

-The roughly 30 per cent of the country not under Assad is controlled by a range of opposition forces and foreign troops.
+The roughly 30 per cent of the country not held by Mr Assad is controlled by a range of opposition forces and foreign troops.
 The US has around 900 troops in northeast Syria, far from Aleppo, to guard against a resurgence by the Islamist terror group Isis.

 Both the US and Israel conduct occasional strikes in Syria against government forces and Iran-allied militias.
 Turkey has forces in Syria as well, and has influence with the broad alliance of opposition forces storming Aleppo.